WeWork seeks permission to begin canceling leases in bankruptcy

 The company has identified 69 leases it intends to break in the initial days of its bankruptcy, including 41 in New York City, and it could seek to reject additional leases later in its bankruptcy.
 WeWork said it is seeking to renegotiate terms on other leases with 400 landlords.

-U.S. bankruptcy laws gives debtors enormous leverage to walk away from leases, according to Ann Chandler, a real estate attorney.
+U.S. bankruptcy laws give debtors enormous leverage to walk away from leases, according to Ann Chandler, a real estate attorney.

 "So much of this is outside of landlords' control.
 There's really very little they can do during the initial stage of a bankruptcy," Chandler said.